Ever considered all the factors that affect our skin as we age? It’s enough to age anyone.

 Yet in reality, when you look at the long list of conditions associated with ageing skin;

-- Decrease in elastin and collagen in the skin
+- a reduction in elastin and collagen in the skin

 It should come as no surprise then, that there isn’t just one miracle cure in the jar that can target all of these skin conditions at any one time.

 So what’s a girl or guy for that matter to do?
 Fortunately, this is where cosmeceuticals step in, active ingredients that have a great deal of scientific research behind them, which can make a visible difference to the skin.

 The term cosmeceutical was coined by a leading dermatologist Albert Kligman, he discovered that by topically applying retinoic to the skin, it could be used to treat wrinkles.